rcaplier/phpexam/README.md

-# human Booster CDA Symfony test 2021
+# Human Booster CDA Symfony test 2021

 This is the symfony test we had to do.
 In order to run the project, just follow the few steps below :